Ernest Brooks (photographer): World War I

+Ernest Brooks took the photo of Mary, Princess Royal and Countess of Harewood included as a cigarette card with the Princess Mary's Christmas gift.
+One of his photos was also used as the basis for the image Mary on the box included with the gift.

 After the outbreak of the First World War he served in the Royal Naval Volunteer Reserve, enlisting on 25 January 1915.
 When the Gallipoli landings were being prepared, Winston Churchill (then First Lord of the Admiralty), who had himself been a war correspondent, arranged for there to be journalists and photographers accompanying the expeditionary force.
 Brooks, as a professional photographer already in uniform, was appointed as the Admiralty official photographer.
 In March 1916, he was transferred from the Admiralty to the War Office, given the honorary rank of second lieutenant and appointed the official photographer for the Western Front.

 He was the only professional photographer to cover the Battle of the Somme, recording the attack on the first day from the front-line trenches near Beaumont Hamel.
 In 1917 he was appointed a Chevalier of the Belgian Order of the Crown.
 In 1918, he covered the Italian campaign and naval activity.
 The same year, he was awarded the French Croix de Guerre.